meower-media-co/RFC/RFC2.md

 This RFC outlines the bare minimal design and structure of how Meower's servers/clients interact, and how user servers talk to each other.
 Also outlines general protections and features.

 ## Client and main server communication
 The main client and server will communicate utilizing REST APIs.
-Some of the specs for this has been detailed in RFC1.

 Clients will only need to communicate with the main server to do the following:
 1. Pull profile data